depp/intern-apocalypse/README.md

 - `build/index.html`: The game, in a self-contained HTML file.
 - `build/InternApocalypse.zip`: The game, packaged for submission to JS13K.

+The build script accepts the parameter `--watch`, which causes it to continuously rebuild as the input files change.

 ## License

 Internship at the Apocalypse is released under the terms of the MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.